greenbone/docs/src/faq.md

 We are **not** able to offer any help on updating packages from **any** external source like Kali, Cent OS, Docker Image, ....!

-## Please help me installing GVM and please advise on recommended platform OS, too
+## Please help me installing GVM and please advise on recommended platform OS, too.

 This is very similar to [Can you help to update my GVM version on Kali, Cent OS, XYZ distribution](#can-you-help-to-update-my-gvm-version-on-kali-cent-os-xyz-distribution).
 Greenbone can't provide installation docs for the many available Linux